Home

 Social Commerce, Q Commerce, & E-Commerce Marketing: India’s Commerce Shift 2025

-The Indian digital consumer economy is undergoing a dramatic transformation driven by e-commerce, quick commerce (Q-commerce), and social commerce
+India’s digital consumer economy is undergoing a rapid transformation, powered by the convergence of e-commerce, quick commerce (Q-commerce), and social commerce.

-We have written this whitepaper to unpack how the marketing engines of Amazon, Flipkart, Blinkit, Zepto, Tez and Swiggy Instamart are shaping this landscape.
-Our analysis draws data from official annual reports, regulatory filings, press releases, and interviews with marketing leaders to reveal the actual numbers behind the campaigns.
+This whitepaper unpacks how the marketing engines of Amazon, Flipkart, Blinkit, Zepto, Tez, and Swiggy Instamart are shaping this new landscape.
+Drawing from official annual reports, regulatory filings, press releases, and in-depth interviews with marketing leaders, it reveals the real numbers behind the campaigns driving growth.

-The proprietary insights from FTA Global offer a clear view of what’s winning in the quick commerce world and where the next wave of growth will come from.
+Finally, the report distills proprietary insights from FTA Global, offering a clear view of what’s working in the quick commerce ecosystem today and where the next wave of growth and disruption is likely to emerge.

 1 Introduction: Some Digital Commerce Stats in India